 On Donna's chicken jerky page, we asked the same question:

 Are you fed up with mass-market pet jerky and treats that contain ingredients you can't even pronounce?

-If so, these easy-to-make treats made from beef liver will please your pet.
+If you are tired of mass-produced treats, these easy-to-make treats made from beef liver will please your pet.

 Make the jerky treats right in your kitchen ... it's not imported, it's not full of God-knows-what, it has no preservatives, no added color, or fillers.